Revised – November 19, 2021

 Your Bank or Credit Card Company

-If you used a credit or debit card and a scammer victimized you, there may be protection against losses.
+If you were victimized using a credit or debit card, there may be protection against losses.
 Many banks and credit card companies will refund your money if they determine you were a fraud victim.
 Every company is different, but it’s worth checking into if your business has been defrauded.

 The National Consumers League (NCL)

 This nonprofit advocacy group protects consumers in several ways.
-They operate Fraud.org, where you can file a complaint about fraud.
-While they will not help you recover losses, they can expedite your complaint to the proper law enforcement agencies.
+It operates Fraud.org, where you can file a complaint about fraud.
+While it will not help you recover losses, it can expedite your complaint to the proper law enforcement agencies.